decentraland/schemas/README.md

 To make sure everybody is aware of changes in types, we have a process of api-extraction using https://api-extractor.com.
 It creates [a report file](report/schemas.api.md) that should be reviewed upon every change and committed as part of the PR.

-To generate the file with your changes run `npm run build && npm run refresh-api`.
+To generate the file with your changes run `npm run refresh-api`.

 In the CI, `npm run check-api` is executed to verify the generated file matches the exported types.